-General Combination Rules
+General Font Pairing Rules

-• The reverse rule works as well.
-Typefaces of the same type but from different families may not combine and create disharmony, so it is better to avoid this method.
+- The reverse rule works as well: Typefaces of the same type but from different families may not combine and create disharmony, so it is better to avoid this method.

 Examples of Ready-To-Use Combinations